Mahendra Chaudhry: Family background

-Mahendra Chaudhry born in an Indo-Fijian family of the Balhara clan in the town of Ba in Fiji.
-His paternal grandfather Ram Nath Chaudhry was from the village of Bahu Jamalpur in Haryana, India (then the British Raj) and arrived in the British Colony of Fiji in 1902, as an indentured labourer, to work on Fiji's sugarcane plantations.
+Mahendra Chaudhry was born in an Indo-Fijian family in the town of Ba in Fiji.
+His paternal grandfather Ram Nath Chaudhry was from a Hindu family of the village of Bahu Jamalpur in Haryana, India (then the British Raj) and arrived in the British Colony of Fiji in 1902, as an indentured labourer, to work on Fiji's sugarcane plantations.
 On his arrival in Fiji he disputed the agreement to work in the plantations and was employed as a store manager until he started his own business.
 He later returned to India with his wife, Ram Kalia, who died 22 September 1930 at the age of 45, and whom he had met and married in Fiji.
 His daughter, Raj Kumari also went to India with them.
 His sons Ram Gopal and Krishan Gopal Chaudhry remained in Fiji.
-Ram Gopal had fifteen children, one of them and the eldest son being Mahendra.
-Mahendra's maternal grandfather was from the Indian state of Kerala, and he has settled in Fiji in the early 1900s.
+Mahendra was Ram Gopal's eldest son and one of his 15 children.
+Mahendra's maternal grandfather was from the Indian state of Kerala, and had settled in Fiji in the early 1900s.

+He worked as a government auditor, then as secretary of the Fiji Public Service Association during its 1973 strike, and later as vice-president of the Fiji Trades Union Congress.
+He also served on the board of the Fiji National Provident Fund until 1986.

 In 2004, Chaudhry received the Pravasi Bharatiya Samman, which is granted to members of the Indian diaspora to honor their contributions to the countries of which they are members.
 Chaudhry was the first Fijian citizen to receive this award.

-On 20 November 2005, Chaudhry's youngest son Sachindra Chaudhry married Marian Ma'afu, a descendant of the Tongan-Fijian prince Enele Ma'afu who conquered the Lau Islands and Taveuni in the nineteenth century.